Fortnite Slang And Terms Explained

 “This game has a terrible FOV”

-“FOV” is an acronym for Field Of View, which is the amount of the game you can see around your character.
+“FOV” is an acronym for Field Of View, in the way that LFG stands for looking for group, which is the amount of the game you can see around your character.

 GG